Andrae-Traz04/Ordering_System/README.md

 python manage.py migrate
 ```

-This creates all the database tables.
 You should see a list of `OK` messages.

 ---